 Here I am sitting down with a blank piece of paper and a pencil in my hand trying to jot down what this year has been for us.

 The year looked like a complete disaster when we were hit with the lockdown news in late March.
 We believe that the wedding industry has its foundation in hospitality and this is no exception for us, the wedding photographers, as we are probably the most interactive vendor on the wedding day itself attending to many people’s intimate moments very closely all day long.
 Any physical human interactions that deemed COVID-unsafe were tabooed as soon as the outbreak of the virus hit the world and we were deeply affected by this.
-This was particularly difficult for us because what we love and do are fundamentally based on interacting with others face to face.
+This was particularly difficult for us because what we love and do is fundamentally based on interacting with others face to face.

 We were astounded and reminded once again of how vulnerable and unpredictable our lives are and that we should never take each breath of the clean and fresh air for granted.
 Literally.